 “Well, girls are a liability.
-You have to pay dowries for them, and they’re not cheap.
+You must pay dowries for them, and they’re not cheap.
 I just wish I had more to offer you.
-If I was with my father still, you could have had a hundred pounds, plus five sacks of wool every year for five years.
+If I were with my father still, you could have had a hundred pounds, plus five sacks of wool every year for five years.
 I heard him offer that once for me, but he couldn’t get enough from the man.”
-She sighed as they shoved the trays into the oven.
+She sighed as they shoved the barley trays into the oven.

 “Elizabeth.”
 Dean pulled her into his arms.
 “I don’t want any money.
 I just want you.”